chrisnic12/RationingContact/README.md

 *AVI can you please add a desription to the dataset and the file name?

+### Business Census

+*SETH can you please add a desription to the dataset and the file name -- or just have a link to the dataset?

+### BLS Data
+*SETH can you please add a desription to the dataset and the file name -- or just have a link to the dataset?

 ### Derived statistics for the 26 categories

 Statistics regarding the 26 categories described in the main text are located in "26_categories_dataset.csv."